-- Knowing how much water your system applies, the rate at which the soil can accept water, and the amount of water your turf and plants require will enable you to make educated decisions about your outdoor watering.
+- Knowing how much water your system applies, the rate at which the soil can accept water, and the amount of water your turf and plants require can help you to make educated decisions about your outdoor watering.

 When Can I Water?

-Sign up to receive weekly water advice provided by the Tarrant Regional Water District.
+Sign up to receive weekly watering advice provided by the Tarrant Regional Water District.
 Watering advice is based on your sprinkler type, and recent precipitation levels in your area.

-- Set 3-5 empty cans at different distances from your sprinkler.
+- Set 3 to 5 empty cans at different distances from your sprinkler.
 Tuna cans work best.

 - Adjust that time to determine how long you'll need to run your sprinkler to apply one inch of water.

 - Take any empty coffee can and open it on both ends.
 You may also use a wide diameter pipe or other solid cylindrical device.

 - Push one end of the can into the soil in your yard or flowerbed.